Weekendwire

 Where the Deals Are

-Most luxury skincare ($60+) uses the same active ingredients as mid-range products.
-You're paying for the experience — elegant textures, beautiful packaging, prestige branding.
-That's fine if you enjoy it, but don't expect better results.
+We're generally skeptical of the luxury tier ($60+).
+Most of these products use the same active ingredients as mid-range options.
+You're paying for the experience — elegant textures, beautiful packaging, prestige branding — and that's fine if you enjoy it, but don't expect better results.
+The one exception: prescription-strength retinoids from a dermatologist are worth the cost because the concentration is higher than anything you'll find over the counter.

 How to Spot Fake Deals